 The process of mutation is a formative force in molecular evolution because it generates the genetic variation that can be acted upon by natural selection.
 Quantitative and qualitative insights regarding the mutation rate in human populations can facilitate the construction of increasingly informative models of human evolutionary history, targets of natural selection, and perhaps even genetic or environmental mechanisms that confer genomic stability and drive genetic change.
 While the rates of DNA mutation and repair have been known to differ widely between certain individuals1, within and between chromosomes2, and down to specific local sequences3, the biological mechanisms underlying mutation rate variability across the genome are not yet completely known.
 Recent work has suggested that the mutation rate in humans may itself have been in flux over recent evolutionary history4–6.
 Key evidence supporting this hypothesis stems from the observation that the relative proportions of certain types of polymorphisms vary across populations.
 Most notably, studies cite the strong enrichment of C→T substitutions at certain trinucleotide contexts in Europe and South Asia4–6.
 These reports have also documented additional polymorphism types that appear to vary in frequency across populations5,6.

 However, there are two lines of inquiry that have not yet been fully explored in these data.
 First, because clusters of polymorphisms with similar global profiles of enrichment might be driven by a shared mechanism, is worthwhile to ask not only which polymorphism types vary across the globe but also how variable polymorphism types group together as putative “profiles” of mutation rate variations.
 Developing a better understanding of these signatures of polymorphism variation may help to link such changes to a putative genetic or environmental cause.
 Second, models of local genetic sequence context beyond a single flanking nucleotide have not yet been applied to the study of variability in mutation rates across populations.
 Our previous work has demonstrated that windows of sequence broader than the trinucleotide context may uncover additional detail in mutation rate variability across the genome3,7.
 The consideration of greater numbers of upstream and downstream base pairs of context could help to interpret the context and mechanism in which mutation rate varies across populations.
-For example, strong effects stemming from broader sequence context may drive signals of polymorphism in an observed lower order context (ie. trinucleotide) context, indicating that the underlying mechanism may rely on the local nucleotide configuration.
+For example, strong effects stemming from broader sequence context may drive signals of polymorphism in an observed lower order context (i.e., trinucleotide) context, indicating that the underlying mechanism may rely on the local nucleotide configuration.
 As such, models that consider broader windows of local context may highlight subtle variation in polymorphism that might not have otherwise been detected.

 For these reasons, we sought to expand upon previous studies by identifying polymorphisms at multiple context levels and quantifying how they vary across populations.
 To this end, we have applied a combination of sequence context frameworks to analyze the current release of the 1,000 Genomes project, spanning >2,000 subjects across four continents.
 With this information in hand, we sought to catalog population-level heterogeneity in polymorphism across the spectrum of sequence contexts clustered into common mutational signatures across populations.